Assassin's Creed: Syndicate (2015). Notable Bugs, Tips, Strange Observations, Fun Diversions, etc.

 Rooks will sometimes commandeer driver's seat even if player is driving.

 The train robbery icon disappears after getting to a particular station.
 There is no way (?) of knowing if the train will disappear or just trundle through stations.
-You could be within 100 meters of the train and suddenly the icon winks out.
+You could be within 100 meters of the train and suddenly the icon/mark winks out.
 For a game obsessed with timers, perhaps throw one on the train if it's getting to w/in a minute of disappearing.
 Or it could, I don't know, never disappear once it's on the map, because sometimes it's not on the map at all.
-It could just trundle around alla time until it's robbed.
+It could just trundle around alla time until it's robbed, then there could be a cooldown if not-having-train really has to be a thing.
 During one run this happened four times in a row.
 Still feeling raw about it two days later.

 XP value never indicated except with blue gauge that has no numerical display.

 Can't sit anywhere except carriages.
-Cannot sit in train in comfy chair next to fireplace even though Evie is shown sitting in the same chair when playing as Jacob.
+Cannot sit in train in comfy chair next to fireplace even though Evie is shown sitting in the same chair when playing as Jacob (and buggily as Evie, see below).

 If you fast travel somewhere to get closer to the train robbery icon, it will have moved/disappeared because apparently you are not fast travelling, you're just time skipping.